kau-menezes/CSharpBackEnd/README.md

 ### CleanArchDemo

 My (first) attempt on Clean Architecture.
-Might be a little messy :p
+Might be a little messy :p A To-Do-List as simple as can be so the ocmplex stays only in the arch and folders hihi

 #### Commands used (for future studies and recaps):